Building Blocks of Growth

 The distinction is subtle but important: Tactics help you get things done, but they don’t tell you which things are worth doing in the first place.
 That is the job of strategy.

 Strategy is about making choices.
 It is about figuring out where to play and how to win.
-In marketing, strategy involves deciding who you are going to target and how you’re going to position your products and services.
+It is about deciding who you are going to target and how you’re going to win them over.

 Developing a good strategy is difficult because it requires sacrifice.
-It demands hard decisions about what to do but also what to avoid.
-The tactics follow the strategy.
+It demands hard answers to what to do but also, what to avoid.
+The tactics are just an extension of the strategy.

 For example, take TransferWise.
-They target people and businesses who need to transfer money overseas (where to play).
+Their main target audience is individuals and businesses who need to transfer money overseas (where to play).
 Unlike traditional banks, their strategy is being transparent, cheap and fast (how to win).

-- sharing useful information on their blog and disclosing their sources (SEO)
+- Being useful on their blog and sharing their sources (SEO)

-- pursuing partnerships with companies that align with their mission (distribution)
+- Pursuing targeted partnerships that align with their mission (distribution)

 Growth comes from combining deliberate tactical execution with a clear strategy informed by research.
-These components work in sync.
-Your tactics will fail if your strategy is wrong, and your strategy will be wrong if your research is flawed.
+They all work in sync.
+Your tactics won’t work if your strategy is wrong, and your strategy will be wrong if your research is flawed.

 The next time you are tempted to buy facebook ads, hire an SEO expert or write blog posts, ask yourself: who are your customers and how are you going win them over?